darinz/ML/01_linear_models/01_linear_regression/04_probabilistic_interpretation.md

 When faced with a regression problem, why might linear regression, and specifically why might the least-squares cost function $J$, be a reasonable choice?
 In this section, we will give a set of probabilistic assumptions, under which least-squares regression is derived as a very natural algorithm.

+## From Optimization Methods to Probabilistic Justification

+So far, we've learned how to solve linear regression problems using gradient descent and normal equations.
+These methods give us practical ways to find the optimal parameters $\theta$ that minimize our cost function.
+But we haven't addressed a fundamental question: **Why should we use the least squares cost function in the first place?**

+The answer requires us to think probabilistically about how our data is generated.
+By making specific assumptions about the underlying data-generating process, we can show that the least squares approach isn't just a convenient heuristic—it's the **optimal solution** under those assumptions.

+This probabilistic interpretation connects our optimization methods to fundamental principles in statistics and provides a theoretical foundation that justifies our choice of cost function.
+It also opens the door to more sophisticated approaches like Bayesian regression and generalized linear models.

 ## Why Probabilistic Interpretation?

 Before diving into the mathematics, let's understand why a probabilistic interpretation is valuable: